How FOL005 works

 Latest completed clinical trials

-In the FCS-003 study in a sub-population of patients with a hair density of less than 255 hair/cm2 a dose response effect was observed for FOL005.
-Furthermore, FOL005 1.5% dose was on par with treatment effect reported for minoxidil and finasteride with a growth of 12 hairs/cm2 after 4 months of treatment (Figure 7A), however with more than 60% of subjects responding to treatment (Figure 7B) compared to competitors where 40% responders effect is previously documented after 4 months (Table 4).
+In the FCS-003 study a dose response effect was observed when applying FOL005 in those people with a hair density of less than 255 hair/cm2.
+Furthermore, FOL005 1.5% dose was on par with treatment effect reported for minoxidil and finasteride with a growth of 12 hairs/cm2 after only 4 months of use (Figure 7A), however with approximately 70% of the subjects responding to treatment (Figure 7B) compared to existing treatments where less than 40% responders effect is reported in the literature (Table 4).

 Representative trichogram images